How to use TTL on an industrial Arduino based PLC

 Introduction

-In this post we will talk about the Serial communication TLL of our Arduino based industrial controller.
-Serial or sequential communication, in telecommunications and computers, is the process of sending data one bit at a time sequentially, over a communication channel or a bus.
-There is another way to send the information, in parallel, when all the bits are sent at the same time, so we have as many lines of communication as the bits we are sending.
+In this post we will talk about serial Transistor-Transistor Logic (TTL) of our Arduino-based industrial controller.
+Serial communication, also known as sequential communication, refers to the transmission of data one bit at a time over a communication channel or bus.
+In contrast, parallel communication sends all bits simultaneously, requiring as many lines of communication as there are bits.

 Requirements